stryker-mutator/stryker-handbook/mutator-types.md

 | `a === b` | `a !== b` ¹ |
 | `a !== b` | `a === b` ¹ |

-- ¹: Only supported on StrykerJS
+- ¹: Only supported on StrykerJS and Stryker4s

 [🔝 Back to Top](#supported-mutators)